monostable/monostable.github.io/presentations/fosdem2018-designing-pcbs-with-code/presentation.md

 - PHDL: beta (and some bitrot since 2012)
 - SKiDL: alpha
-- PyCircuit: experimental
+- pycircuit: experimental
-- RepliCAD: vaporware
+- replicad: vaporware?

 <img style=width:300px src="../images/stumble.png" />

 ---
-# What about layout and footprints?
+## What about footprints?

 - KicadModTree: a Python DSL for KiCad footprints

+- qeda: A Coffeescript/Javascript utility for schematic symbol and footprint generation

+## What about layout?

-- PyCircuit: DSL for footprints, experimental layout and routing using SMT solvers
+- pycircuit: DSL for footprints, experimental layout and routing using SMT solvers

-- Footwork: very experimental and also stagnated KiCad footprint (text) editor combining Racket (Scheme) and the KiCad s-expression format
+- KiCad python scripting

 ---

 # What do people want when they want to make hardware more like software?

 1. Fast build to test iteration cycles